vrivasdev/angular4-study/README.md

-# MyFirstApp
+# Angular4-study

 This project is based on Angular 4.
 It's used only for study purposes.

-This practice comes from Udemys the Tutorial dictated by August Whitlock.
+This practice comes from Udemys Tutorial dictated by August Whitlock.
 For more information just check the links bellow.

 ## Links